Georg Dörffel: Career

 Georg Dörffel joined the military service in Infanterie-Regiment 22 (22nd infantry regiment) in 1933.
 In 1935 he transferred to the Luftwaffe holding the rank of Oberfähnrich (senior officer candidate).
-At first he served as an observer in a Kampfgeschwader (ground attack wing) before transferring as to the 5.(Schlacht)/Lehrgeschwader 2 (5.(S)/LG 2—5th ground attack squadron of the 2nd demonstration wing) flying the Henschel Hs 123 ground attack aircraft.
+At first he served as an observer in a Kampfgeschwader (bomber wing) before transferring as to the 5.(Schlacht)/Lehrgeschwader 2 (5.(S)/LG 2—5th ground attack squadron of the 2nd demonstration wing) flying the Henschel Hs 123 ground attack aircraft.

 With this squadron as part of the II.(Schlacht)/LG 2 (2nd ground attack group of the 2nd demonstration wing) he flew as a Leutnant (Second Lieutenant) and pilot during the Invasion of Poland and Battle of France.
 The group was responsible of repelling a large enemy tank formation north of Cambrai on 17 May 1940 which threatened the flank of the German advance.
 Dörffel received the Iron Cross 2nd and 1st Class for this action on 21 May 1940.

 Dörffel was shot down twice during the campaign in the west, the first time on 14 May 1940 near Tirlemont, Belgium and in June 1940 near Dunkirk.
 He was wounded on both occasions.
 In October 1940 he was appointed Staffelkapitän (squadron leader) of the 5.(S)/LG 2, which was re-designated 5./Schlachtgeschwader 1 (5th squadron of the 1st ground attack wing) in early 1942.
 In this role and position he flew in the Battle of Britain and from April 1941 in the Balkans Campaign.